nusCS2113-AY1920S1/website/admin/exams.md

 * Part 1: MCQ questions (30 minutes, 25 marks)
 * Part 2: Essay questions (1 hour 30 min, 30 marks)

 Both papers will be given to you at the start but you need to **answer Part 1 first** (i.e. MCQ paper).
-It will be **collected 1 hour after the exam start time** (even if arrived late for the exam).
+It will be **collected half an hour after the exam start time** (even if arrived late for the exam).
 You are free to start part 2 early if you finish Part 1 early.

 ## Final Exam: Part 1 (MCQ)